sonata-nfv/tng-moongen-probe/probe_moongen/README.md

 # Description

   - moongen-agent-v3.py is used to receive the start test command with test parameters and to send the results back to the the entity that started the test.
-  - moongentest.lua is the test the actual test that will be run on the system.
+  - kristo.lua is the test the actual test that will be run on the system.

 #### System Input

-The message format of the UDP packet received by moongen-agent-v3.py is -> NS input endpoint IP:NS output endpoint IP:Test bandwidth:Test execution time:Test ID:MoonGen outbound traffic port:Moongen inbound traffic port

-Examples

-1) 10.0.0.10:10.1.0.10:20:10:2EufePrpPtbyvyrF7:0:1
-2) 192.168.1.3:192.168.1.4:50:15:cSoB6obJxEKJwQrfB:2:3
+To invoke

 #### System output